 First, configure the widget in Settings > Widget.

-Then, once you've saved those configurations, copy the embed code provided at the bottom.
+Once you've saved those configurations, copy the embed code provided at the bottom.
 Give this code to your developers to embed in your website, software application, etc. (We recommend tying it to a button or a link, but there are all kinds of possibilities.)
-See Widget Installation for more information.
+See Widget configuration & installation for more information.

 If your knowledge base requires readers to login to view your knowledge base, or if you have content restricted to specific groups and you want the widget to know about that, you'll need to add authentication to your widget to show the restricted content.
 Widget 2.0 supports Oauth2 and JWT authentication.